linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 It is important to note that even if the ZSK is compromised, an attacker can not forge DNS results that would be accepted by DNSSEC aware clients.
-However the reverse is not true, if the KSK key is compromised, it is possible for an attacker to forge DNS results that could be accepted by DNSSEC aware clients.
+However the reverse is not true, if the KSK is compromised, it is possible for an attacker to forge DNS results that could be accepted by DNSSEC aware clients.

 For this reason, the ZSK is usually only a 1024 bit key while the KSK needs to